intelequia/dnn.powerbiembedded/README.md

 * **Documentation**: for the full project documentation, please refer the [Wiki](https://github.com/intelequia/dnn.powerbiembedded/wiki)

 ## Architecture
 Reference architecture of a DNN portal deployed on Azure, using App Service and SQL Database under platform as a service.
 The module is compatible with the use of [Azure AD](https://github.com/davidjrh/dnn.azureadprovider), [Azure AD B2C](https://github.com/intelequia/dnn.azureadb2cprovider) or other authentication providers.
-Report usage information is sent to Application Insights if the DNN Application Insights is also installed.
+Report usage information is sent to Application Insights if the [DNN Application Insights module](https://github.com/davidjrh/dnn.appinsights) is also installed.

 ![Portal architecture](docs/images/Architecture.png  "Portal architecture")